Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1. config.sh shell script

-Is the configuration shell script that runs and the end of the Section 7.10.1, “The Prepare Step” if present.
+Is the configuration shell script that runs at the end of the Section 7.10.1, “The Prepare Step” if present.
 It can be used to fine tune the unpacked image.

 Note that the script is directly invoked by the operating system if its executable bit is set.
 Otherwise it is called by bash instead.